Zekinler/emoc-16/README.md

 ### Mapping

-The address space that the CPU can access is mapped to multiple devices, one device is the system's RAM and another is the ROM either of a cartridge or ROM built into the system.
+The address space that the CPU can access is mapped to multiple devices, one device is the system's RAM and another is ROM, either of a cartridge or ROM built into the system.
 The ROM actually comes in two parts however, one part is always 256 bytes and mapped to the addresses `0x00..0xFF`.
 This part is called the "ROM Header" because it contains information needed to execute the ROM.

 #### ROM Header